Thyss/pack1pick1/README.md

 ## Local development
-Create a ".env" file in the root directory and add a line for "discord_token=XXXXX"
+Create a ".env" file in the root directory and add a line for "discord_token=XXXXX" To start the bot locally, run "node app.js"

 ## Help out?
 Feel free to contact me about features etc.